live-codes/livecodes/docs/docs/features/backup-restore.md

 LiveCodes data can be backed-up, so that it can be later restored on the same or different device.

-The Backup/Restore screen can be accessed from the settings menu → Backup / Restore.
+The Backup/Restore screen can be accessed from the app menu → Backup / Restore.

 ## Backup